Learn more about cookies

 Visitors may not enter committee rooms, group rooms or offices without being invited.
 The media are not allowed to work in underground floors or in the halls outside MPs' offices.

 Parliament has a wireless local area network (WLAN) that can be used by the media (see Technical instructions).

 The largest numbers of foreign journalists visit Parliament when the Speaker receives international visitors.
 The International Press Center of the Ministry for Foreign Affairs takes care of accrediting foreign journalists for state visits.
-Photographers must comply with instructions provided by the Parliament Information Office and security personnel on these occasions.
+Photographers must comply with instructions provided by the Parliament Communications and security personnel on these occasions.